 LLD describes class diagrams with the help of methods and relations between classes and program specs.
 It describes the modules so that the programmer can directly code the program from the document.
 It provides us with the structure and behavior of class as different entities have different character sets.
 From this design, it is easy for a developer to write down logic and henceforth the actual code for it.

-Class Diagram in LLD: In this diagram we basically list out all the Here we list out all the entities which can be part of components.
+Class Diagram in LLD: In this diagram we basically list out all the entities which can be part of components.
 Class diagrams are made as it becomes easier for developer to convert it into code.

 Remember: Low-level designing is also known as object-level designing or micro-level or detailed designing.